 The law provides that the couple, either during marriage or during the divorce procedure, take care and protect the material property and make the debt management.
 First, the spouses must choose a matrimonial regime.
 The latter essentially concerns the rules relating to the management of property, money and debts during the marriage and also determines the division of possessions in the event of a divorce or death of one of the spouses.
 There are different types of matrimonial regime, but it is quite possible to set up a tailor-made regime when signing the marriage contract.

 Regarding the protection of family property and residence, the law has provided for this!
+The will made before marriage in Quebec.
 During the marriage, one spouse must obtain the consent of the other in order to sell, lease, or put a mortgage on the family residence.

 Finally, with regard to the family patrimony, the law stipulates that the net value of the couple’s assets must be shared in the event of divorce or death.
 The assets that compose the family patrimony are listed in the Civil Code of Québec.